After all, John is a classic, an evergreen name from Biblical times to the present day.

 Jantine – A Dutch feminine form, very rare in the US, but an intriguing possibility for the middle spot.

 Jenna, Jennie, Jenny – Ages before Jennifer was the #1 name in the US, Jenny and company were short for Joanna.
-We don’t see them that way today, but that’s traditionally the case.
+We don’t see them that way today, of course, but it doesn’t change the link.
 Need proof?
 Nineteenth century Swedish opera singer Jenny Lind was born Johanna.

 Jessie – Just like Jenny predates Jennifer, Jessie was in use well before Jessica.
 In this case, Jessie was a Scottish nickname for Jean.
 How, exactly?
 I’m guessing it was a whispered-down-the-alley.
-Teasag and Teasaidh are other Scottish feminine forms of John, and Sìne is listed as a form of Jane, so the ‘s’ sound was there.
+Other Scottish feminine forms of John include Teasag and Teasaidh.
+Sìne appears as a form of Jane, so the ‘s’ sound was there.

 Nina – If Hanna comes from Johanna, then no surprise that Nina comes from Giannina or Janina or any of the -nina/-nine ending names.